From Interpolation to Extrapolation: Complete Length Generalization for Arithmetic Transformers: Main Results

 \section{Main Results}

 A prerequisite of ABC is that the vanilla Transformer must be able to train to interpolate.
 Among the tasks we study, as discussed in section \ref{sec.parity}, \textbf{\texttt{Parity}} is apparently a failure.
 Thus we implement the vanilla Transformer (with sinusoidal PE), ALiBi, RoPE, and ABC, and test on the rest of the tasks.
-In our experiments with ABC, we search 3 directions: $ \sD = \{(1,1), (1, -1), (1, 0)\}$, representing diagonal, anti-diagonal, and vertical directions respectively.
-The drop-off threshold in equation \ref{eq:3} is set to $4\sigma + \mu$, where $\sigma$ and $\mu$ are the standard deviation and the mean of all the $d_l$'s, respectively.

 The accuracy vs. input length curves of different models on \textbf{\texttt{Successor}} and \textbf{\texttt{Addition}} have been plotted in figure \ref{fig.main} at the beginning of this paper.
 The overall performance on all tasks is summarized in table \ref{results-table}.
 We observe that ABC performs vastly superior to other models across all tasks, achieving near-perfect accuracies up to 50 digits.